saharsh1/BinaryMassFunction/README.md

 # BinaryMassFunction
->The modified mass function was introduced by Shahaf, Mazeh and Faigler (2017, MNRAS).
+The modified mass function was introduced by [Shahaf, Mazeh and Faigler (2017)](https://ui.adsabs.harvard.edu/abs/2017MNRAS.472.4497S/abstract).
 It's main advantage is that its distribution mimics the shape of the mass-ratio distribution for samples of single-lined spectroscopic binaries.

 ## ModifiedMassFunction.py